 Vervain tea benefits the overall health by detoxifying the body.
 Vervain herb has powerful soothing effects that help treat nervous disorders, chronic anxiety and depression, stress, and sleeping disorders.

 One of the oldest and most reliable uses of vervain is as a diuretic, as it stimulates the release of urine from the body.
 It can help eliminate toxins from the system, as well as excess water, salts, and fat.
-It also helps protect the kidneys and the liver by reducing the presence of dangerous substances and toxins that accumulate there.
 If you have a bladder infection, vervain can be a highly effective remedy.

 The soothing properties of vervain can effectively treat a number of ailments, including nervous disorders, chronic anxiety, stress, and sleeplessness.
 Sometimes, our body’s release and management of hormones are less than optimal, and over time, this can cause significant health problems.
-A cup of vervain tea can calm our nerves and re-balance hormone levels, ensuring that our body can rest.
+Drinking a vervain tincture can calm our nerves and re-balance hormone levels, ensuring that our body can rest.

 Vervain has commonly been turned to in the past for people suffering from depression and unpredictable moods.
 This relaxing and uplifting herb can promote positive thinking, stimulate the release of neurotransmitters like dopamine and serotonin, and improve your mood by clearing your mind of worry.

 Although intestinal worms and parasites aren’t as common as they used to be before proper food preparation guidelines and health advanced, the anti-parasitic nature of vervain is still relied on in some cultures and situations.
 The natural anti-parasitic nature of the herb means that you can eliminate or prevent the growth and development of any worms or parasites in your intestines, thereby protecting your digestive health.